 The Panel recognizes the intellectual leadership and contributions from the MIT Plasma Science and Fusion Center.
-It is crucial that scientists and engineers from this center take leadership roles in the proposed Initiatives.
+Scientists and engineers from this center should take leadership roles in the proposed Initiatives.
 The five-year operation of NSTX-U enables consideration of a spherical torus magnetic geometry for FNSF.
 The five-year operation of DIII-D provides optimal investigation of transient mitigation and plasma control for ITER.
 Below the Panel summarizes timelines for facilities and Initiatives.